 Meteosat-10 captures images at 15-minute intervals of the solar eclipse over Africa.

-Solar eclipse in Southern Africa
+Solar eclipse over Europe and northern Africa

 Solar eclipse over Europe and northern Africa in October 2005.